 If you wish to enter a plea of not guilty and desire a trial, please indicate on the reply form and mail your plea to the court on or before your 20 day appearance date.
 You will be notified by certified mail when you must appear for pretrial and any other required procedures.
 You have a right to trial by jury or judge, if you so request.

-If you fail to respond to this charge within the 20 day (business days) appearance time, an additional charge may be assessed against you for failure to appear ($209) or violate promise to appear ($259) and warrants issued for your arrest.
-Warrant fees of $50 (each) will be assessed for executing or processing a warrant.
+If you fail to respond to this charge within the 20 day (business days) appearance time, the offense fine amount increases to the maximum amount and warrants issued.
+Warrant fees of $50 (each) may be assessed for executing or processing a warrant.
 If you fail to appear in court as required by law for prosecution of the offense(s), you may be denied the renewal of your driver license and vehicle registration and assessed additional fees.
 This Court uses a private collection agency to collect on delinquent cases.

 JUVENILES – SUMMONS TO PARENT/GUARDIAN OF JUVENILE